PhilipMcGaw/Test-in-a-Box/docs/USER-WORKFLOW.md

 - Confirm operation using the mimic controls.

 Where available, drivers may use identity queries such as `*IDN?` to verify communication.
-Automatic recording of instrument identity in run results is a planned Version 0.1 capability.
+Instrument identity is recorded in run metadata and provenance reports when the driver exposes it.

 ---